 Mohs Surgery (Mohs Micrographic Surgery)

-During this procedure, a surgeon removes skin tissue in very thin layers, carefully looking at each layer under a microscope to see if it’s cancerous and he needs to remove more.
-He stops once he sees a layer of cancer-free tissue.
+During this procedure, a surgeon removes skin tissue in very thin layers, carefully looking at each layer under a microscope to see if it’s cancerous and they need to remove more.
+They stop once they see a layer of cancer-free tissue.

 What to expect: Mohs surgery usually is done in your doctor’s office, but it can take a long time because you have to wait for the lab results for each layer.
 In most cases, you won’t be put to sleep.
 Instead you’ll get local anesthesia so you won’t feel any pain.
 The surgery wound may heal on its own, but you may need stitches or a skin graft if a lot of tissue is taken out.